Jaysterr/Word-Chains-UA-Hackathon/README.md

 # "Word Chains": UA Hackathon Project

-A simple little game where you need to type in words as quickly as you can, given various rules restricting what words you can use
+A game where you need to type in words as quickly as you can, given various rules restricting what words you can use
 Authors:
 Jesse Oved
 Soren Abrams